 Thank you in advance and I look forward to hopefully dining with you soon!

-*note: I personally often say allergies as my reactions are quite severe so I feel that they may be taken more seriously.
+*note: I personally often say allergies as my reactions are fairly severe so I feel that they may be taken more seriously.
 Potentially controversial but I have to put my health first

 To date, this pre-planning has worked almost every time, and I have found the manager replying has usually been so helpful and willing to go out their way to ensure I can eat with them.
 Sometimes they ask me to pre-order if the food requires marinading, which often actually works out better as you don’t have to explain yourself again at the restaurant!